mflint/tldr/pages/sunos/svcs.md

-# svcs
+svcs
+====

 > List information about running services.

-- List all running services:
+List all running services:

-`svcs`
+    svcs

-- List services that are not running:
+List services that are not running:

-`svcs -vx`
+    svcs -vx

-- List information about a service:
+List information about a service:

-`svcs apache`
+    svcs apache

-- Show location of service log file:
+Show location of service log file:

-`svcs -L apache`
+    svcs -L apache

-- Display end of a service log file:
+Display end of a service log file:

-`tail $(svcs -L apache)`
+    tail $(svcs -L apache)